Natural remedies for hemorrhoids.

 Haemorrhoids are dilated veins located in the wall of the rectum and anus, which causes pain, itching and occasionally haemorrhages.
 Haemorrhoids occur when veins of the rectum or anus dilate, causing bleeding.

-Haemorrhoids may also become inflamed or blood clots (thrombi) may form.
+Haemorrhoids may also become inflamed or may form blood clots (thrombi).

 There are two types of haemorrhoids:

 - Internal haemorrhoids, the most common type of haemorrhoids, develop in the anus, do not cause pain, but minor bleeding may occur.